jsgreenwell/CobolLoader/README.md

 Needs some gramer fixs and comments added (used in school project to alow students to learn Git/Github).

-Used as a teaching example of regex with Java - not meant as efficient model.
+Used as a teaching example of regex with Java - not meant as efficient model (its not).